 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

 Scotland is known as the home of fly fishing for Atlantic salmon.
-While fly fishing for trout and grayling was common in England since the 13th century, it wasn’t until 1810 when fly fishermen first started swinging flies for salmon.
+While fly fishing for trout and grayling has been common in England since the 13th century, it wasn’t until 1810 that fly fishermen began swinging flies for salmon.
 Salmon fishing first started on Scotland’s River Tweed.

-With so many different angling opportunities, knowing where and when to go fishing in Scotland is no easy task and that’s what I’m here to help with.
+With so many angling opportunities, knowing where and when to go fishing in Scotland is no easy task, and I’m here to help with that.

 Having fished in Scotland many times over the last few decades.
-I’ll be your guide to finding the right waters, where to book your fishing, and the best times of year to fish.
+I’ll guide you to finding the right waters, where to book your fishing, and the best times of year to fish.

 What Are The Top Fish To Catch In Scotland?